 Who is the Celestron Advanced VX 6 SCT Best Suited to?

-The VX 6 SCT isn’t a beginner’s telescope per se, but it’s a good upgrade for a beginner who wants to learn more and dabble in astrophotography with less limitations.
+The VX 6 SCT isn’t a beginner’s telescope per se, but I think it’s a good upgrade for a beginner who wants to learn more and dabble in astrophotography with less limitations.
 It’s certainly an expensive buy for the beginner, but it does come with a Schmidt-Cassegrain tube and computerized mount.
 This may be necessary if you want to take photos and travel between sites to maximize observation sessions.

-It’s also an excellent telescope for intermediate level users especially those who know how to work equatorial mounts.
+I think it’s also an excellent telescope for intermediate level users especially those who know how to work equatorial mounts.
 They’ll appreciate that it comes with all the fixings and is ready to go.
 There are a few more accessories you’ll need to get maximum performance, so be sure to budget those in.

 How Does the Celestron Advanced VX 6 SCT Perform?

 I believe the VX 6 SCT performs excellently for what is seemingly a little telescope.
 Its Schmidt-Cassegrain optical system allows for a long 1500 mm focal length with only a 16” tube length.
 This results in a more compact and lightweight telescope which I think is more pleasurable to use and transport because of its small size.

 The Advanced VX mount is known for its sturdiness and dependability, and the motorized system expands opportunities for astrophotography – all of which are reliable and accurate, by the way.

 As you can imagine with a 6” light bucket and slow focal specs, high power observation is the name of the game.